-- When $\Lambda_1 = 0$ , risk premia are constant. - The model can be extended with time-varying volatility, see Duffee (2002) (essentially affine models). - The model can be estimated with maximum likelihood or GMM. - Instead of using latent factors, there is also a literature using observable macro factors, starting with Ang and Piazzesi (2003).
+- When $\Lambda_1 = 0$, risk premia are constant. - The model can be extended with time-varying volatility, see Duffee (2002) (essentially affine models). - The model can be estimated with maximum likelihood or GMM. - Instead of using latent factors, there is also a literature using observable macro factors, starting with Ang and Piazzesi (2003).

-- Recent topics in the affine term structure (ATS) literature: - Parameter identification: Joslin, Singleton, and Zhu (2011). - Unspanned macro-factors: Joslin, Priebsch, and Singleton (2014). - Maximum Sharpe ratio is too high: Duffee (2010). - Excess volatility of long-term yields: Giglio and Kelly (2017). - These ATS models face potential challenges with the different regimes we have seen in bond markets - 1.
-Rising and falling inflation, peaking in the early eighties. - 2.
-Growing presence of foreign investors, which may affect the pricing of risks in the Treasury market (and hence $\Lambda_t$ ). - 3.
+- Recent topics in the affine term structure (ATS) literature: - Parameter identification: Joslin, Singleton, and Zhu (2011). - Unspanned macro-factors: Joslin, Priebsch, and Singleton (2014). - Maximum Sharpe ratio is too high: Duffee (2010). - Excess volatility of long-term yields: Giglio and Kelly (2017). - These ATS models face additional challenges with the different regimes we have seen in bond markets - 1.
+Rising and falling inflation, peaking in the early eighties and again in 2022. - 2.
+Growing presence of foreign investors, which may affect the pricing of risks in the Treasury market (and hence Λ_t).
+Similar for Central Bank purchases of long-term bonds. - 3.
 Zero lower bound (ZLB) during 2008-2017 and again starting in March 2020. - 4.
 Shifts in the correlation between GDP growth and inflation from negative pre-2000 to positive post-2000 (Bilal 2017).
+Early indications of another shift in 2022.